 In order to foster interactions between the educators and the participants, question and answer sessions are an integral part of these live activities.
 Enduring materials are also used by the Office of CME and these routinely include questions to be answered by the participant in order to verify understanding of the material presented.

-A specific continuing medical education activity will be considered a success if members of the target audience state in their evaluations that the activity was responsive to their needs, relevant to their practice and increased their knowledge or competence or performance in delivering patient care.
+A specific continuing medical education activity will be considered a success if members of the target audience state in their evaluations and/or outcomes survey responses that the activity was responsive to their needs, relevant to their practice and increased their knowledge and competence or improved their performance in delivering patient care.

 The program of continuing medical education as a whole will be considered a success if evaluation reports and outcomes summaries are positive, there is expansion of the educational content areas of its activities and there is growth in activity attendance.
-The Office of Continuing Medical Education will monitor these parameters on a periodic basis and work towards achieving these results.
+The Office of Continuing Medical Education will monitor these parameters and evaluate results annually as it continues working toward increased physician knowledge and competence and improved patient care.